tweb2018/546546/README.md

 ## Responses

-The endpoint return you a Json table with multiple information about 'books, users and comments'.
+The endpoint return you a Json table with multiple information about `books, users and comments`.

-Exemple of Json response:
+Exemple of Json response

 ```{javascript}
   Book {